jackdahms/gags/README.md

 Turn off writer's block by taking inspiration from original, unreleased songs in the style of any artist.

 # TODO
-- store n-gram chain in database
-- n-grams
 - advanced options
+    - clean
+        - only include clean versions of songs?
+        - skip curse words?
+        - substitutes for curse words?
     - force search for new songs
     - line ending method
         - mean centered normal